 It was the first public sighting I had of him.
 He looked, dare I say, normal?
 He was wearing a plain black baseball cap, a light-coloured zig-zaggy polo shirt and baige shorts.
 On one side of his face, just under his sideburn he had a slight shaving nick.
 The blood had dried and looked more like a tiny crack.
 He looked like your average guy — not like a doctor of teeth at all.
 And not just any set of teeth: my teeth.

 I sat there for a few minutes debating: “should I say something? should I say hello?”
 Well, quite frankly, it’s not as easy as that.
-It’s a common dilemma we all face when we see someone like a dentist or a doctor away from their kingdom, the place where only they rule supreme, stripped of their gowns and masks and life-saving utensils.
+It’s a common dilemma we all face when we see something like contacting an orthodontist, or a doctor away from their kingdom, the place where only they rule supreme, stripped of their gowns and masks and life-saving utensils.
 But why is it such a crime to say hello?
 Here’s why: forcing the conversation could have disastrous affects.
 What If I walked up and politely said something harmless such as, “ Oh, so what do you have planned later on this evening?
 Dinner with the wife?”
 What if his wife had passed away?
 Then perhaps something as innocent as, “Oh, I never knew you had a son?”
 The son could take offence that he is not known to his father’s patients.
 You have more to lose than the dentist does.
 You say the wrong thing, you could end up with a screw driver down your throat during the next check-up.

-Three or so minutes went by and my dentist didn’t look over once; he was fixated on a conversation he was having with his son.
+Three or so minutes went by and my dentist didn’t look over once – see this; he was fixated on a conversation he was having with his son.
 Fair enough.
 I looked up a few times, but couldn’t land eye contact.
 Based on that, I decided to let the man enjoy his father-son time.
 I mean, really, why bug the man on his day off?
 If you do decide to muster up the strength to converse in this situation, my advice: keep it short.
 No dental talk.
 And make sure there is an end point in sight such as your bus stop.
 Anything longer than five minutes you are asking for trouble.
 Why?
 The roles become crooked.
 Inside the dental clinic it’s clear: I’m the patient (here is my problem), he is the dentist, (I will fix your problem).
 But outside of that we both become regular humans and that’s when it gets muddy.
 It becomes awkward, privacy is a priority (for the dentist) and ready-made seamless conversation is lost.
 You have to dig for things to talk about and that’s hard work.

 Fast forward two weeks and I’m stuck between a flustered receptionist sifting through her black book looking for another time to slot me in for a rescheduled appointment and a dentist ready to pounce on me for missing the appointment.